michaelbjames/michaelbjames.github.io/_pages/about.md

 I am looking for research focused positions.
 Get in touch with me by [email](mailto:hello@michaelbjames.com?subject=👋Hello from the internet👋).

+I research and build human-AI collaborative programming tools.
+I'm interested in how PL techniques, HCI methods, and AI approaches together can automate and simplify interacting with code.

 Large-language models are changing the face of programming, with coders working hand-in-hand with AI-powered assistants.
 Embracing the change these models offer has the potential to significantly